Reading Is Absorbing Information That You Can’t Give Back

 All parents should incorporate reading children’s books into their child’s daily activity whether they go to school or are homeschooled.

-Reading DOES matter in a child’s life and should start the minute they can look into your eyes, listen with their ears or touch with their hands.
+Reading matters and should start the minute they can look into your eyes, listen with their ears, or touch with their hands.

 Children’s Books can be expensive

 Have you ever seen the prices on brand new books that have never been cracked open?

 The prices are mind-blowing, especially for children’s books.

 Next time you’re in a book store or if you have any children’s books at home flip them over or look in the front cover to check for prices.

 Shoppers who pay full retail price for children’s books only do so because they really, really want it.

 Sometimes it’s hard to resist those cute books that you know your son or daughter would love.

 That’s not us… unless we’re getting it free.